Li+/H+ exchange in solid-state oxide Li-ion conductors

 In comparison, the LHX energy values for NASICONs are mostly positive and even higher than that of Li3 Garnet, indicating that NASICONs are in general more stable against proton exchange compared to garnets.
 Similar to garnets, the baseline NASICON compound (Li1 NASICON) also has a higher LHX energy plateau than the Li-stuffed composition (Li2 NASICON), suggesting that the negative effect of Li-stuffing on the water stability is a general issue among oxide conductors.

-The absolute value of $E_{\text{LHX}}$ depends on the chemical potentials of Li and H in solution (see Equation \ref{eq:LHX}), which vary with external conditions of $\text{C}_{\text{Li}^+}$ and pH.
+The absolute value of $E_{\text{LHX}}$ depends on the chemical potentials of \ch{Li+} and \ch{H+} in solution (see Equation \ref{eq:LHX}), which vary with external conditions of $\text{C}_{\text{Li}^+}$ and pH.
 Specifically, a higher $\text{C}_{\text{Li}^+}$ increases $\mu_{\mathrm{Li^+}}$, while a higher pH decreases $\mu_{\mathrm{H^+}}$, both of which lead to a shift of $E_{\text{LHX}}$ towards a more positive value, and thus stabilize materials against proton exchange.
-The reference energies at which the reaction energy is zero are labeled for higher $\text{C}_{\text{Li}^+}$ and pH conditions in Figure \ref{fig:LHX_insertion_energy} (a) as \ding{173} for $\text{C}_{\text{Li}^+}=1$ M and pH = 12 (referred to as the strongly alkaline condition), and \ding{174} for $\text{C}_{\text{Li}^+}=5$ M and pH = 15 (referred to as the extremely alkaline condition).
+The reference energies at which the reaction energy is zero are labeled for higher $\text{C}_{\text{Li}^+}$ and pH conditions in Figure \ref{fig:LHX_energy} (a) as \ding{173} for $\text{C}_{\text{Li}^+}=1$ M and pH = 12 (referred to as the strongly alkaline condition), and \ding{174} for $\text{C}_{\text{Li}^+}=5$ M and pH = 15 (referred to as the extremely alkaline condition).
 The pH in the strongly alkaline condition is the value that can be attained for a \ch{LiOH} solution buffered by \ch{H3BO3} \cite{Lam2024_degratation_LTGP}.
 The even higher pH value in the extremely alkaline conditions is the maximum limit that can be achieved by a saturated LiOH solution, above which the solid phase of LiOH precipitate out at room temperature \cite{Monnin2005_LiOH_PD}.
-As shown in Figure \ref{fig:LHX_insertion_energy}(a), both of these highly alkaline conditions shift down the reference energy by more than 0.6 eV/Li compared to the neutral pH condition.
+As shown in Figure \ref{fig:LHX_energy}(a), both of these highly alkaline conditions shift down the reference energy by more than 0.6 eV/Li compared to the neutral pH condition.
 These extreme conditions can effectively protect Li ions in tetrahedral sites from being exchanged; however, the octahedral Li ions remain susceptible to the LHX reaction due to their even more negative $E_{\text{LHX}}$ values.
 These results suggest that the driving force for the LHX reaction in garnets is so strong that even extremely high levels of $\text{C}_{\text{Li}^+}$ and pH cannot completely suppress it.
+In fact, many garnet materials gradually undergo proton exchange even in ambient or humid air without direct exposure to liquid phase water.
+If gas phase \ch{H2O} and solid LiOH are considered as the reactant and product of the proton exchange reaction, respectively, the reference energy at which the reaction energy is zero shifts down by about –0.9 eV relative to the neutral water condition \ding{172} (see Supporting Information).
+This energy shift is close to that under extremely alkaline conditions \ding{174} (–0.8 eV) and remains slightly more positive than the LHX energy plateau for the octahedral Li ions in Li-stuffed garnets (–1.0 eV).
+Therefore, the susceptibility of octahedral Li ions to atmospheric humidity can be considered to be on par with their behavior in highly alkaline solutions.